employee benefits compliance checkup

 DISCLOSURE AND NOTIFICATION REQUIREMENTS

-Many notifications are required based on the benefits offered and the number of employees.
-Below is a summary of the various notification requirements.
+The employee benefits disclosures and notifications required are based on the benefits offered and the number of employees.

 Summary of Benefits & Coverage (SBC)

-Notice of Patent Protections and Selection of Providers.
+Notice of Patient Protections and Selection of Providers

 Send an Initial COBRA notice informing participants of COBRA rights and the need for them to notify the employer anytime a special qualifying event occurs — for example, divorce or a child turning 26 years old.